To solve the problem of converting a JSON object to a query string in JavaScript, here are the detailed steps:

 - Configurable: Offers options to control array formatting (

-), null value handling, and more. - Parsing Capability: Can also parse query strings back into JavaScript objects, offering a complete solution.
+indices), null value handling, and more. - Parsing Capability: Can also parse query strings back into JavaScript objects, offering a complete solution.

-Cons of qs
+Cons of qs:

 - External Dependency: Adds another dependency to your project, increasing bundle size slightly.